nickpasternak11/dfs_lineup_optimizer/README.md

 ```bash
 make run-lineup-optimizer [DST=<defense_team>]
 ```
-By default, the optimizer will find the best value defense availble.
+By default, the optimizer will find the best value defense available.

-Customize the parameters as needed in `src/lineup_optimizer`

 ## Customization